k1jst/newsm-policy/healthsafety.md

 The Executive Director or a designated Supervisor authorized by the Executive Director is required to be present during the operation of all collection equipment, and they will be responsible for ensuring that:

 - All collection equipment operators are trained and qualified to operate equipment in a manner that ensures the safety of vistors, volunteers, staff and the collection;
-- All collection equipment is operated in accordance with the rules and regulations of the FCC, where applicable;
+- All collection equipment is operated in accordance within the rules and regulations of the FCC, where applicable;
 - No pressure is provided to buildings that are not staffed with a qualified steam operator;
 - No collection equipment is operated without the direct supervision of a qualified operator who will not only operate the equipment but also provide safe operation instructions to any volunteers, staff and/or visitors in the vacinity of the colection equipment during operation;
 - No collection equipment is operated without sufficient volunteers or staff necessary to ensure that all visitors maintain the necessary safe distance from all moving, dangerously heated, dangerously pressurized, or energized parts of the equipment; and